Injection molding is the widely used manufacturing process to manufacture simple to complex plastic parts.

 Family Molds can produce multiple parts ( Different designs) in a single cycle.
 Unlike multi-cavity where usually the same part with multiple quantities is produced.

-Family mold is ideal for low quantity parts and suitable for prototypes rather than production parts.
+Family mold is ideal for low-quantity parts and suitable for prototypes rather than production parts.
 However, there are exceptions when companies use a family mold for production parts.

 Two plate mold

-One more issue with the two plate mold is that the gate location does not have much flexibility.
-In most of the cases gates are provided on the side of the part which is a problem if the part has an appearance surface on the side.
+One more issue with the two-plate mold is that the gate location does not have much flexibility.
+In most of the cases, gates are provided on the side of the part which is a problem if the part has an appearance surface on the side.

 Three Plate mold

-Three Plate mold uses an extra striper plate which houses the runner.
+Three Plate mold uses an extra striper plate that houses the runner.
 It has a double-action ejection system and the runner does not eject with the part.
 The part has two parting lines.
 Usually, runners are always heated in three plate mold.

 Since the runner is detached when the part is ejected so no need for any secondary operation.
 This reduces overall cycle time and a faster production rate.
 Three Plate mold is ideal for Mass production but the initial setup cost is high.